19:45 31st May 2016 | Alcohol & Pregnancy

 Also if you think your child has FAS, you should speak to your doctor immediately.
 A physical examination of your baby may reveal a heart murmur or other heart problems.
 As the baby matures, there may be some other physical and behavioural signs that may confirm the diagnosis.
 FAS is incurable and treatment is focused towards alleviating the symptoms.
 This can include speech therapy to teach the child to speak, special schooling, and appropriate counselling for the child and the mother.
 Children with FAS benefit from a stable loving home with a regular routine, simple rules to follow and rewards for positive behaviour.

 It is important to be aware that consumption of alcohol during pregnancy may have serious consequences on your baby.
 If you have a drinking problem and want to become pregnant, seek professional help before taking any steps in this direction.
 FAS is a worldwide problem.
 It is estimated to affect between two to five per cent of people in the United States and Western Europe.
-In South Africa, one million people are affected by FAS and the incidence in the rest of Africa is estimated to be extremely high.
+The incidence of FAS in Africa is estimated to be extremely high.
 Do not drink alcohol if you are pregnant and if you have a friend who does, urge her to stop immediately.

 Search by condition, treatment or keyword and conveniently browse our informative articles